Kidnapping: A Serious Crime in Georgia

 In regards to his kidnapping conviction for “abducting[ing] and steal[ing] away” the clerk in the Coleman’s Grocery incident, Whatley contended that there was insufficient evidence to support the kidnapping conviction under Garza v.
 State because “[a]ny movement of [the clerk] should be deemed as merely incidental to the offense of robbery and for no other purpose.”
 The element of “abducting or stealing away”—known as asportation—may be proven by evidence of “slight movement” of the victim.
 In Garza, the Supreme Court held that the movement required to establish the asportation element of Georgia’s pre-2009 kidnapping statute must be more than “merely incidental” to other criminal activity, and the court set forth four factors to guide this inquiry.

 Have you been arrested and charged with kidnapping in Georgia?
 If so, call Bixon Law today.
-You need an experienced Georgia criminal defense lawyer on your side who will defend your legal rights and vigorously advocate on your behalf to have your case dismissed or the charges against you reduced.
+You need an experienced criminal defense attorney on your side who will defend your legal rights and vigorously advocate on your behalf to have your case dismissed or the charges against you reduced.
 As experienced trial attorneys, we are also not afraid to take your case to trial if necessary.
 We represent clients in Atlanta and throughout the state of Georgia.
 We are lawyers who are committed to helping people in difficult situations and we invite you to call us at 404-551-5684 for a free consultation today.
+Our team at Bixon Law understands the gravity of kidnapping charges and the potential consequences you face.
+We will work tirelessly to explore all possible legal avenues and fight for the best possible outcome for your case.